 More information and school listings are available through our nursing schools information page.

-The medical insurance specialist program offered usually takes about one month to complete.
+The medical insurance biller program offered usually takes about one month to complete.

 - Tuition (including any fees) estimate is $3,000*